chris9740/swiftdns/README.md

 [Whitelisting](#whitelisting) - Exempt certain domains from being flagged by the blacklist.
 This can be used if you want to block e.g., `googleapis.com` and all its subdomains except for `discord-attachments-uploads-prd.storage.googleapis.com`.

 [Tor Proxy](#tor) - Route all DNS queries through Tor.

+[Custom Resolvers](#configuration) - Configure any DoH provider of your choice, with support for bootstrapping IP addresses to avoid circular DNS dependencies.

 ## Blacklisting